Hull

 Material residues during the lay-up of your hull still exist when you receive the shell.
 Don rubber gloves, ventilate the room or better yet do this outside.
 Soak a rag in Acetone or MEK and wash the interior of the hull.
 Everywhere, even under the gunwale flanges.
 This will enhance the bonding properties of resins and glues immensely.
 You cannot afford to have a joint come undone.

-Install the Bow Block shaft retainer
+Install the Bow Block Shaft Retainer

 Re-enforce the Bow